 Justin Sandefur oversees the IDRC fellowship program at CGD.

-CGD will begin accepting applications for the 2015-2016 academic year in Fall 2014.
+CGD is now accepting applications for the 2016-2017 academic year.
 For more information, please visit our Job Opportunities page.